-Succulent poached salmon and eggs combined with creamy avocado, sautéed onions and fresh basil makes a substantial sandwich.
+Succulent poached salmon and eggs combined with creamy avocado, sautéed onions, and fresh basil make a substantial sandwich.
 The ingredients all blend together perfectly to create a gourmet-tasting experience.
-This sandwich takes a little work to prepare, but is not short on taste.
+This sandwich takes a little work to prepare but is not short on taste.
 It can be served warm or chilled.

 How to cook a perfect hard-cooked egg: Place egg (or eggs) in a saucepan with sufficient cold water to cover the egg to a depth of about 1 inch.
 Cover and bring water just to boiling point.
 Remove from heat and let stand 15-20 minutes.
 Cool immediately in ice water to reduce the formation of a dark ring around the yolk where the white meets the yolk.